-The Chase Sapphire Reserve travel purchases earn 3 points / $1 spent, and points are worth 1.5 cents apiece when redeemed for travel through the Chase Ultimate Rewards website.
+Chase Sapphire Reserve travel purchases earn 3 points per $1 spent normally, and points are worth 1.5 cents apiece when redeemed for travel through the Chase Ultimate Rewards website.
 Cardholders also receive up to $300 in travel credits toward Chase Sapphire Reserve travel purchases each year.

 You do have options when it comes to credit cards with Uber benefits though.
 For example, the American Express Platinum card gives up to $200 annual Uber credits for Uber rides or eats orders in the U.S. as a perk.

 The Chase Sapphire Reserve travel credit automatically reimburses cardholders for up to $300 in travel-related expenses each year.
 The credit applies to flights and hotels, as well as vacation packages and airline fees, among other things.

 Some purchases don’t qualify for the Chase Sapphire Reserve travel credit, including in-flight goods and services (e.g. Wi-Fi, food), tourist attractions, and merchants within airports.
 But the $300 yearly travel credit helps offset some of the card’s $550 annual fee.… read full answer

 Key Things to Know About the Chase Sapphire Reserve Travel Credit

 1. How to use the Chase Sapphire Reserve travel credit: